Global Internships: Boston, Massachusetts, USA

 Housing

-- Students will live in townhouse apartments in the Fenway neighborhood of Boston.
+- Students will live in shared apartment-style accommodations in the Fenway neighborhood of Boston.

 - Students will have access to a shared bathroom and communal kitchen to prepare meals.